 “This extraordinary book shows us exactly how the dynamics of the long poem enable the form, in Pound’s phrase, to ‘include history.’
 Jaussen develops a suite of basic concepts that make possible revelatory readings of key works, and a new understanding of modern poetry’s most ambitious project.”–Michael Clune, Case Western Reserve University, author of Writing Against Time and American Literature and the Free Market, 1945-2000

-Forthcoming from Cambridge University Press, 2017.
+Cambridge University Press, 2017.
 Purchase here.